ndipatri/RoboScale/README.md

 double SCALE_OFFSET = 2.91;
 ```

-These values will be specifically derived for the scale that is custom built for each order.
+These values will be specifically derived for each scale that is custom built.
 When you receive your scale, you will be given the exact 'SCALE_FACTOR' and 'SCALE_OFFSET' that you need to provide in your Arduino code.

+100% money-back satisfaction guarantee.

 ## Price is $39.99